apache/spark/docs/tuning.md

 # Memory Tuning

-There are three considerations in tuning memory usage: the *amount* of memory used by your objects (you likely want your entire dataset to fit in memory), the *cost* of accessing those objects, and the overhead of *garbage collection* (if you have high turnover in terms of objects).
+There are three considerations in tuning memory usage: the *amount* of memory used by your objects (you may want your entire dataset to fit in memory), the *cost* of accessing those objects, and the overhead of *garbage collection* (if you have high turnover in terms of objects).

+## Determining memory consumption
+The best way to size the amount of memory consumption your dataset will require is to create an RDD, put it into cache, and look at the master logs.
+The logs will tell you how much memory each partition is consuming, which you can aggregate to get the total size of the RDD.
+Depending on the object complexity in your dataset, and whether you are storing serialized data, memory overhead can range from 1X (e.g. no overhead vs on-disk storage) to 5X.
+This guide covers ways to keep memory overhead low, in cases where memory is a contended resource.

 ## Efficient Data Structures